 But, what are the different kinds of oils out there?
 How do they differ?
 Is there one that is better over the other?
 Let’s take some time and find out.

-Mineral refrigerant oil, also known as Alkyl Benzene Oil, is probably the one that most of you are used to.
+Mineral refrigerant oil, also known as Alkyl Benzene oil, is probably the one that most of you are used to.
+(Please note that while Alkyl Benzene oil can be used as a replacement in most mineral oil applications these two oils are not the exact same.
+Alkyl Benzene oil is synthetic whereas mineral oil is not.)
 Until recently mineral oils were the default lubricant used in refrigeration systems.
 Chances are that if you have an older R-22 unit installed that it is most likely using mineral oil.
 These types of oils have been used in refrigeration for decades.

 When HFC refrigerants began to gain popularity the use of mineral oils started to decline.
 HFC units could not use mineral oils due to them proving insufficient lubrication and due to the mixing ability of mineral oils.